dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 [!code-csharp-interactive[logical AND](~/samples/snippets/csharp/language-reference/operators/LogicalOperators.cs#And)]

-The [conditional logical AND operator](#conditional-logical-and-operator-) `&&` also computes the logical AND of its operands, but evaluates the second operand only if the first operand evaluates to `true`.
+The [conditional logical AND operator](#conditional-logical-and-operator-) `&&` also computes the logical AND of its operands, but doesn't evaluate the second operand if the first operand evaluates to `false`.

 For the operands of integral types, the `&` operator computes [bitwise logical AND](and-operator.md#integer-logical-bitwise-and-operator) of its operands.
 The unary `&` operator is the [address-of operator](and-operator.md#unary-address-of-operator).